wh5a/uoc/README.md

 more.

-Compilers (gcc and ghc), editors (emacs), x11-apps, and git have been successfully ported.
+Compilers (gcc and ghc), editors (emacs), x11-apps, and git have been successfully installed.
 This project is now completely self hosted without relying on an Ubuntu system for development.
 I personally consider it to be more than enough for casual programming.